Rum10259304/Website/README.md

 # VerzTec Project

 This was a project I contributed on with help from my teammates, my main task here was to focus on building the **front and backend of the announcements system**.
-Which included **creating the announcements, displaying them and sending emails out based on the target audience**.
+Which included **creating the announcements, displaying them and sending emails out based on the target audience** - Rumaisa

 # VerzTec Project